 Siobhan O'Reilly: Director of Human Resources

-Prior to this Siobhan was the Deputy Director of HR at Loughborough University, where she had been for almost 11 years.
-She didn’t start her career in HR, she was previously in Operational Management, managing up to 28 accounts over a large geographical area.
-She then moved into HR, specialising in Leadership & Management Development initially and then developing HR experience and competency, leading to her first role as a HR/OD Director with Christian Aid.
+Prior to this, Siobhan was the Deputy Director of HR at Loughborough University, where she had been for almost 11 years.
+After a career in Operational Management, Siobhan moved into HR, specialising in Leadership & Management Development initially and then developing HR experience and competency.
 She has extensive knowledge and experience of change management which she has developed in every role she’s had over the last 30 years.

 - Reporting to the COO, the Director of Human Resources serves on the University Executive Group to advise on the Human Resource implications of University policies, programs and strategies.